tmuttaqueen/tmuttaqueen.github.io/_posts/2021-10-01-My First Kaggle Submission ( Facial Keypoints Detection ).md

 Now the training part.
 The Kaggle website already said that they will be using RMSE loss to score each submission.
 So I used pytorch builtin MSELoss class as my loss function ( also known as criterion ).

 For optimizer, I used Adam.
 I also tried SGD optimizer but Adam gave better result.
 To balance my learning rate ( ie. reducing ) I used StepLR as Learning Rate Scheduler that reduces my optimizer's learning rate after specific epochs.
-Most of the time Adam works better without any LR Scheduler becasue it itself adjusts the learning rate.
 This is the code I used:

 ```python